Foot Locker is closing 400 stores by 2026 – KION546

 The stores slotted for closing across North America account for nearly 10% of Foot Locker’s total sales, said Anthony Aversa, Foot Locker senior vice president of store development.

-Aversa disclosed the details to aalysts during the company’s investor day on Monday.
+Aversa disclosed the details to analysts during the company’s investor day on Monday.

 Under its corporate umbrella, Foot Locker operates more than 3,000 Foot Locker, Kids Footlocker, Champs Sports, WSS and atmos stores globally.